Criminal history checks

 - public passenger drivers (e.g. bus drivers, taxi drivers)

 Employers and licensing and registration bodies must follow the law when determining suitability for a job, licence, or registration.

 Old (spent) convictions

-Police will not give your employer information about a spent conviction on a police check unless there is an exemption requiring them to do so.
+Police will not give your employer information about a spent conviction unless they are legally required to do so.